satellitecomponent/Neurite/README.md

 ## `How to Use Neurite`

-### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, or i-frame content - directly into the Mandelbrot set.
+### 📚 [Neurite](https://satellitecomponent.github.io/Neurite/) lets you embed anything - text, photos, audio, video, PDFs, AI, and webpages - directly into the Mandelbrot set.

 Drag and drop local files or web content straight into the fractal.

 Supports embedded links.
 Ctrl+V to paste an embed link, or pasting normal links embeds them into an iframe if supported by the host.

+- Talk to [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.

 ### `Controls`
   *Full controls are listed in the ? tab within Neurite's main dropdown.